Beltra97/Unimib_ProcessoSviluppoSoftware_2/README.md

 - [ ] QUESTION 9: **CALENDAR METHOD**

-> When a private lesson is scheduled, would you want it to be synchronized with your OS Calendar or would you want to keep it within the _Mobile App_?
+> When a private lesson is scheduled, would you want it to be synchronized with your System Calendar or would you want to keep it within the _Mobile App_?

-//
-calendar os
+Every interviewee showed high appreciation about the integration with the System Calendar.
+Some of them suggested to send both a App Notification and a Calendar Event, but this approach will probably be discarded as it is not a common procedure for _Mobile Apps_.

 - [ ] QUESTION 10: **OTHER FEEDBACK**